 Scenario NES Admin and Enrollment Application Service Configuration Authentication Service Configuration a.
-Select Multiple NES instances in a high-availability configuration, remote SQL Server In Application Pool, leave the default application pool.
+Select SpecificUser from the drop-down list. b.
+In the User Name field, type the username of the Nymi Infrastructure Service Account in the format domain username. c.
+In the Password field, type the password for the Nymi Infrastructure Service Account.
+3. Click the Test button to validate the user credentials.
+Multiple NES instances in a high-availability configuration, remote SQL Server In Application Pool, leave the default application pool.
 From the Application Pool Identity list: Select From the Application Pool list, leave the default application pool.
 From the Application Pool Identity list: Select SpecificUser from the drop-down list.
-In the User Name field, type the username of the Nymi Infrastructure Service Account in the format domain username.
+In the User Name field, type the username of the Nymi Infrastructure Service Account in the format domain lusername.
 Note: Ensure that you specify the same user account that you provided for the NES Admin and Enrollment service configuration.
 If you specify a different user, both application pools use the username that you specify for the